Privacy Policy

 Voxhora is owned and operated by Richard Patrick Fagerberg, a Texas-licensed attorney practicing in Travis County.
 Contact: support@voxhora.app.

-If you submit the Request iPhone Access form, your name, email address, and any optional details you include (State Bar number, practice area, notes) are sent as a plain email to Patrick's personal inbox.
+If you submit the Request access form, your name, email address, and any optional details you include (State Bar number, practice area, notes) are sent as a plain email to the Voxhora support inbox.
 They are used solely to evaluate your request and send you a TestFlight invite.
 They are not entered into any CRM, analytics tool, or mailing list.
 If you'd like that email deleted after your invite is processed, ask and it will be.

 Crash and diagnostic data